-Menopause is a time in a woman’s life where inevitable changes are happening inside her body.
-One of her primary evolutionary powers, viz., child-bearing, is coming to a close.
+Menopause is a time in a woman’s life where inevitable changes are happening to her body.
+One of her main superpowers of giving birth to a baby is about to be taken away.
 And it affects her.
 It affects her physiologically, psychologically, emotionally, and physically.
-The changes that take place inside her body also manifest themselves outwardly, outside her body, affecting her appearance, including her skin and hair.
+The changes that take place inside her body also manifest themselves outwardly affecting her appearance, including her skin and hair.

 It is important for a woman to understand what menopause is and what changes it may bring, so she can face it with confidence: To see it as a new phase in her life that brings new possibilities, new challenges, new opportunities, as well as new blessings.
 Menopause need not be feared or dreaded, albeit a really difficult phase, but welcomed, as you arm yourself with the knowledge of what it is and where it will take you.

 - 2 What happens inside your body during menopause.

 - 3 The role of estrogen and progesterone in the reproductive cycle.

 - 5 Sex drive and libido.

 - 7 Androgen and masculine hair growth.